Skip to content

 Sending data from multiple sources to Sumo Logic

-Broadly speaking, there are two approaches for sending logs from multiple sources to Sumo Logic
+Broadly speaking, there are two approaches for sending logs from multiple sources to Sumo Logic.

 1) Data Collector per Source in Sumo Logic